clusterio/clusterio/docs/config-system.md

 <sub>This document describes the implementation and inner working of the configuration system in Clusterio, and unless you're developing Clusterio it's probably not going to be very useful for you.</sub>

-Clusterio uses a group based configuration system to manage settings for the controller, instances, slaves, and the clusterioctl utility.
+Clusterio uses a group based configuration system to manage settings for the controller, instances, hosts, and the clusterioctl utility.
 Plugins get their own config group for the controller and instances which they can add their own fields to.
 The fields are defined early in the startup, and the groups and their fields for disabled plugins will still be created.